ccodwg/Covid19Canada/README.md

 Sources for our vaccine data are summarized here: [https://docs.google.com/spreadsheets/d/1zebsxvOPw8gJ-38r9Wbs_tY0Sk5lvfr0khun9_p3gmY/htmlview](https://docs.google.com/spreadsheets/d/1zebsxvOPw8gJ-38r9Wbs_tY0Sk5lvfr0khun9_p3gmY/htmlview)

+- 2021-01-11: Our Ontario vaccine dataset has changed.
+Previously, we used two datasets: the MoH Daily Situation Report (https://www.oha.com/news/updates-on-the-novel-coronavirus), which is released weekdays in the evenings, and the “COVID-19 Vaccine Data in Ontario” dataset (https://data.ontario.ca/dataset/covid-19-vaccine-data-in-ontario), which is released every day in the mornings.
+Because the Daily Situation Report is released later in the day, it has more up-to-date numbers.
+However, since it is not available on weekends, this leads to an artificial “dip” in numbers on Saturday and “jump” on Monday due to the transition betwen data sources.
+We will now exclusively use the daily “COVID-19 Vaccine Data in Ontario” dataset.
+Although our numbers will be slightly less timely, the daily values will be consistent.
+We have replaced our historical dataset with “COVID-19 Vaccine Data in Ontario” as far back as they are available.
 - 2020-12-17: Vaccination data have been added as time series in timeseries_prov and timeseries_hr.
 - 2020-12-15: We have added two vaccine datasets to the repository, vaccine_administration_cumulative.csv and vaccine_distribution_cumulative.csv.